What I learned from my miscarriage

 - We are afraid of the process of pregnancy and birth (the pain or how our body will change).

-- The child loss will lead us to an unexpected place, a place that we need to get to, but would probably not have without the experience.
+- The child loss will lead us to an unexpected place, a place that we need to get to, but would probably not without the experience.
 We can only realize that looking back.

 In my personal case, this miscarriage taught me several things.